 With a strong focus on experiential learning and an emphasis on multicultural understanding, the program prepares aspiring health educators and holistic nutritionists to work with a wide range of clients across a variety of practice settings.
 Graduates possess the skills and knowledge necessary to chart their own career in health education, whether it be with a traditional healthcare employer such as a hospital or clinic, with a niche non-profit organization, or as a solo entrepreneur.
-From day one, our accomplished faculty of scholar-practitioners is dedicated not only to providing our students with the tools they need to guide their clients successfully to increased health and well-being, but to embody this holistic healthfulness themselves.
+From day one, our accomplished faculty of scholar-practitioners is dedicated not only to providing our students with the tools they need to guide their clients successfully to increased health and well-being, but to embody the values of holism and wellbeing themselves.

 PROGRAM LEARNING OUTCOMES

-Graduates of the Master of Arts in Health Education program will be able to:
+Graduates of the MA in Holistic Health Education degree will, at a level appropriate to a master’s degree, be able to:

 Change is waiting to happen.
 You make the call.